JCR-UK

 Barton Road Cemetery, St Phillips

-The Barton Road Cemetery in St. Philips is believed to be the first in Bristol following the resettlement of Jews in England following their expulsion in 1290.
+The Barton Road Cemetery in St. Philips is believed to be the first in Bristol following the resettlement of Jews in England after their expulsion in 1290.
 (There had been a medieval Jewish cemetery in Bristol in use some time from 1177 until 1290.)
-There is documentary evidence to suggest that it was first established between 1740 - 1750, although the earliest identified tombstone dates from 1762.
-Because of the restrictions on Jews owning land it was leased for a number of years, finally being acquired by the Bristol Jewish Community on 8th August 1859.
+There is documentary evidence to suggest that it was first established between 1740 and 1750, although the earliest identified tombstone dates from 1762.
+Because of the restrictions on Jews owning land it was leased for a number of years, finally being acquired by the Bristol Jewish Community on 8 August 1859.
 It continued in use until the early 1900s with the final burial taking place there in 1944.
-A fire in an adjoining building in 1901 resulted in one the Cemetery walls being demolished by firemen to gain access to the blazing building.
+A fire in an adjoining building in 1901 resulted in one of the Cemetery walls being demolished by firemen to gain access to the blazing building.
 As a consequence, a number of tombstones were toppled and graves flattened.
 The stones were subsequently removed from where they had fallen and laid against the boundary wall without any record of their original location.
-There are approximately 160 burials at this cemetery included in the Database.
+There are over 220 burials in this cemetery but only appeoximately 160 have been positively identified.

 Great Gardens (Temple) Cemetery, Rose Street

 In 1811 Lazarus Jacobs, an eminent glass maker, set aside part of his Great Gardens dwelling in Rose Street for use as a private burial ground.
 This burial ground was purchased from Isaac Jacobs by Moses Abraham in 1830 and, during the mid to late 1800s, was used for a relatively small number of burials, the majority of burials during that period being in the St Philips Cemetery.
-The Great Gardens site was compulsorily purchased by the Great Western Railway in 1913 to extend the Goods Yard at Temple Meads but it was not until September 1924 that 27 graves and tombstones were removed from there to be re-interred in the Ridgway (Fishponds) Cemetery (see below) under the supervision of Mr. M. Nathan.
-Only about 50% of these tombstones remain partially legible today.
+The Great Gardens site was compulsorily purchased by the Great Western Railway in 1913 to extend the Goods Yard at Temple Meads but it was not until September 1924 that 27 graves and tombstones were removed from there to be re-interred in the Ridgway (Fishponds) Cemetery under the supervision of Mr. M. Nathan.
+See the document on the removal of remains from Rose Street here.
+Only about 50% of these tombstones remain partially legible.

 Ridgway (Fishponds) Cemetery, Eastville

 The Ridgway Cemetery was purchased in several stages, the first section being acquired in the late 1890s (the first burial was in 1898).
 The second section was purchased in the late 1920s with the present prayer house being dedicated in 1933.
 In 1924, the 27 graves and tombstones were removed from the Great Garden Cemetery to be re-interred in the Ridgway Cemetery.
 The present prayer house was dedicated in 1933.
-This cemetery continues in use today.
-There are approximately 640 burials at this cemetery included in the Database until 2003.
+This cemetery continues in use today, but mainly for reserved plots.
+There are approximately 680 burials at this cemetery included in the Database until December 2024.

 • Joseph Abraham - First Jewish Mayor of Bristol in 1865